catoaune/blog/_posts/2014-11-26-vagrant-quickstart.md

 ### Properties file

-The last trick that I want to share is create a properties file for your Vagrant configuration.
+The last trick I want to share is how to create a properties file for your Vagrant configuration.

 What if you want to repeat this process to create another box?
 You can parametrized your Vagrantfile with a properties file.